aniketmaurya/chitra/README.md

     (64, 64, 3)

-## Learner
+## Trainer
-The Learner class inherits from `tf.keras.Model`, it contains everything that is required for training.
+The Trainer class inherits from `tf.keras.Model`, it contains everything that is required for training.

 ```python
 from chitra.trainer import Trainer, create_cnn